The Last Podcast on the Left: History

-The podcast was launched in 2011.
-“Last Podcast on the Left” began in 2011 as a conversation between friends who love horror movies.
-The name was inspired by horror movie “The Last House on the Left.”
-The podcast's discussions, hosted by Ben Kissel, Marcus Parks and Zebrowski have delved into topics including aliens, cryptids and other macabre topics.
+Last Podcast on the Left was launched in 2011 as a conversation between friends who love horror movies.
+The name was inspired by the horror movie The Last House on the Left.
+The podcast's discussions have delved into topics including aliens, cryptids and other macabre topics.

 In 2017, The Last Podcast on the Left received the People's Voice Webby in the Podcasts & Digital Audio (Comedy) category.

 In 2018, they filmed their first live show at Thalia Hall in Chicago, IL.
 In 2019, they filmed their second live show in New Orleans, LA.
-The hosts have toured extensively in the US and internationally for live events.
+The hosts have toured extensively in the US and internationally, including Iceland, Australia, and Canada for live events.

 On November 19, 2019, it was announced that the show was moving exclusively to Spotify for ad-sponsored episodes.
 This arrangement was short-lived, ending in October 2021.